 It is the responsibility of all owners or property managers to ensure their tenants have paid the final bill in full.
 The owners or property managers must notify the Water Department when there is a change of occupancy.

 Water Temporary Meter

-A water construction meter may be provided by the Housing and Building Department approving temporary water service up to sixty days if the property does not pass inspection.
+A water construction meter may be provided by the Housing and Building Department approving temporary water service up to fourteen days if the property does not pass inspection.
 The owner must complete a Utility Service Application and provide a copy of the proof of ownership and pay a $250 service fee.
-The water construction meter will be scheduled automatically for disconnection without notice to the owner after sixty days.
+The water construction meter will be scheduled automatically for disconnection without notice to the owner after fourteen days.

 A Hydrant Meter is $1,000.
 The deposit for a Hydrant Meter ranges from $1,800 – $2,000.

 Tampering with the water service Buffalo Box is a violation and will result in a fine imposed in the amount of $500.